ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [29:58] - **Daira**

-Can we show a screenshare of graphana to show people what we're currently monitoring or would we need to decide whether that should be public?
+Can we show a screenshare of grafana to show people what we're currently monitoring or would we need to decide whether that should be public?

 [30:18] - **Nate**